 And, very often, that psychology has at least as much capacity for drawing the reader in as does violence – perhaps even more (Right, fans of Shirley Jackson’s work?).
 When it’s well-written, a psychological novel can be tense and suspenseful.
 Which ones have you liked best?

-*NOTE: The title of this post is line from Simon and Garfunkel’s The Sound of Silence.
+*NOTE: The title of this post is a line from 4 Non Blondes’ What’s Up.